quasarframework/quasar-framework.org/source/components/transition.md

 | `after-leave` |
 | `after-appear` |

-You can use the events to control state, which controls the display logic.
-Check out [the Alert component documentation](/components/alert.html#An-Alert-Component-Wrapped-in-a-Transition) for an example.
+You can use these events to control state, which controls the display logic.

 ## Custom Animations
 If the default animations supplied with Quasar are not enough, QTransition also allows you to specify custom animations defined by CSS classes in your website/app.
 This works much like Vue's Transition component (which it wraps) when specifying the `name` property.